puppetlabs/bolt/pre-docs/writing_plans.md

 ### Catching errors in plans

 Bolt includes a `catch_errors` function that executes a block of code and returns the error if an error is raised, or returns the result of the block if no errors are raised.
-You might get an `Error` object returned if you call `run_plan` with `_catch_errors`, use a `catch_errors` block, or call the `Error` method on a result.
+You might get an `Error` object returned if you call `run_plan` with `_catch_errors`, use a `catch_errors` block, or call the `error` method on a result.

 The `Error` data type includes: